 Black clouds roiled overhead.
-Off to the east, jags of lightning cracked the mountains, marring the sky with rocky geysers.
+Off to the east, jags of lightning crackled into the mountains, marring the sky with rocky geysers.

-Two hours ago, a dog-sized arachnid had attacked Kor’Thank, and it had paid with its life.
-Now, as he stumbled across the desert, he bit into a dripping hunk of its blue-blooded flesh.
+Two hours ago, a giant arachnid had attacked Kor’Thank, and it had paid with its life.
+Now, as he trudged across the desert, he bit into a dripping hunk of its blue-blooded flesh.
 He’d avoided cutting through its venom sacs (the poison would drive him mad, then wrack him with a miserable, twitching death) and sliced out the meat embedded in its thorax.

 A loud boom sounded from above.
-A second later, it was chased by rain.
+A second later, rain followed.
 As sand became mud, he sank to his knees and wept freely.

 “BITEFIGHTER!”
 He pounded the silt with a scarred fist.
-“DAMN YOU AKANAX!
+“DAMN YOU, AKANAX!
+BRING HIM BACK!
 BRING HIM BACK!”

-Holly wandered through the halls, humming softly under her breath.
+Holly wandered through the halls, humming softly to herself.

-As far as she knew, she’d never used psychedelics (in order to stay sane, she’d purposefully suppressed her memory of the Event), so she had no context for the blooming calm within her belly, or the fractal mess that was webbing through her vision.
+As far as she knew, she’d never used psychedelics (in order to stay sane, she’d purposefully suppressed her memory of the Event), so she had no context for the blooming calm within her belly, or the mess of fractals that was webbing through her vision.

-She stopped at a darkened staircase and sat on its bottom step, gaping at the floral wireframes etched in the air.
+She stopped before a darkened staircase and sat on its bottom step, gaping at the floral wireframes etched in the air.

 Suddenly, her sight became tinged with yellow luminescence.
-The world collapsed into fractals, erasing her ability to focus or think.
-Patterns stacked atop each other, one after the other, blitzing her mind with a light-speed blur.
-Her identity ripped away, fluttering off like a storm-tossed sheet.
+The world collapsed into a light-speed blur, erasing her ability to focus or think.
+Her identity was ripped violently away, fluttering off like a storm-tossed sheet.